Shooting parties for wild game and game fowl in WW2

 Getting to the shooting area meant walking across farmland.
 I well remember walking through a field of wet kale.
 It was taller than me, I couldn't see anything but kale around me and I got very wet and cold.
 It was most uncomfortable.

 Not everyone had their own dog, but there were enough dogs to be able to retrieve everything that was shot.
 Our dog, Bunty, was never trained to retrieve, but she always seemed to know what to do.
-She was, though, a golden retriever, and I wonder now if my father originally bought her breed because he liked the shoot.
+She was, though, a golden retriever, and I wonder now if my father had bought her breed because he liked the shoot.

 The beaters' task was to frighten the pheasants into the air, so that the shooters could shoot them.
 We made as much noise as we could and did a certain amount of beating the undergrowth.